A French nasal vaccine against COVID-19

 Submission of the first COVID project.

-Pre-clinical laboratory tests have demonstrated the efficacy of the concept of a candidate vaccine (with two proteins) after two nasal immunizations 3 weeks apart, both in terms of protective immune response and early neutralization of the original virus and its variants, blocking any risk of contamination by a infected vaccinated individual.
+Preclinical tests conducted in the laboratory demonstrated the effectiveness of the concept for a vaccine candidate, consisting of the Spike protein and the non-mutating nucleoprotein, after two nasal immunizations spaced 3 weeks apart, both in terms of immune response and protection against the original virus and its variants.

 Grant of €1.5 million has been allocated by the MESRI (Ministry for Higher Education, Research and Innovation) to the project delivered through the University of Tours.